IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 functionality).
 Review the ImageGrabDemo.py file and the XML file in conjunction.
 You can set properties or get property values by first creating a camera instance and then calling the 'property_getset' command.
 Where the second argument is populated, the function will attempt to set a value for the property in question.
 If it is blank, then it will get the stored value.
+This API MAY work in Windows with some tweaking, but I've not tested it.
+A good place to start is to change this line of code -> MVSDKdll = cdll.LoadLibrary("/opt/iCentral/iCentral/lib/libMVSDK.so")  in MVSDK.py to look for a Windows dll instead...

 ### Known Issues
-- the version of opencv to install should be from the menpo channel - install with 'conda install -c menpo opencv3'
-- the software and driver from ContrasTech is only known to work up to Ubuntu 16.04.
-I have checked with the support team (October 2020) and they confirm this.
-The main issue is that the driver won't build on kernel versions beyond what is offered in newer versions of Ubuntu.
+- the software and driver from ContrasTech is confirmed to work up to Ubuntu 20.04.
+On October 2020, I checked with Contrastech support and they only supported up to 16.04, but I currently run on 20.04 and haven't noticed any issues.
-- Program is likely to stop working when the Kernel is updated.
+- Program may stop working when the Kernel is updated.
 You need to reinstall the driver to the current kernel for it to work properly.
 A giveaway for this issue is that the program complains that it is unable to load the driver.
 The fix is to reinstall iCentral which will compile the module and install again.
 - my code writing is crap - yes I know.
 I cannot commit the time I want to for these things, but I'm working on it.